 It doesn’t take long before businesses have to start choosing between performance and site aesthetics.
 Any web designer, however, will tell you to prioritize the former.

 A great example is visual content.
 Lots of businesses fill up their sites with images, videos, and GIFs because they improve their aesthetics.
-But according to this Adobe study, these elements usually detract from the user experience and drive visitors away, especially if the file sizes are big:
+But according to an Adobe study, these elements usually detract from the user experience and drive visitors away, especially if the file sizes are big:

 The last point proves that this is a give and take.
 If your site’s performance is fantastic but its appearance is horrible, then that also might drive users away.
 You need to focus on both factors for a good site, and if you absolutely have to pick between the two, then it’s usually better to side with performance.